dsutton1080/Personal-Portfolio-api/Readme.md

 Generate Prisma Client based on your database schema with `npx prisma generate`.

-Run Prisma Migrations (if applicable) with `npx prisma migrate dev --name feature-name`
+Run Prisma Migrations after making changes to prisma schema with `npx prisma migrate dev --name feature-name`

 Start the application with `node app.js`